AdyGCode/SaaS-BED-Notes/Session-02/S02-Exercises-and-Journal-Entry.md

 # Session 02 Exercises & Journals

-For this week's journal we would like you to do the following:
+## Journal Entry: Summarise the Session's Content

-### Journal Entry: Summarise the Session's Content
+For this week's journal we would like you to do the following...

 Be honest with yourself as to what you did and did not understand.

-### Research
+## Research

 Identify (without using Adrian Gould's Diigo account) an example of each of the following: